 What goes on inside the head of an interfaith child?
 An interfaith teenager?
 How do they process the idea of straddling two cultures, two religions?

 My favorite book about being an interfaith teen was written by Arab-American poet Naomi Shihab Nye.
 In her (clearly autobiographical) young adult novel Habibi, Nye tells the story of fourteen-year-old Liyanna Abboud, born and raised in St. Louis, who moves with her family to Jerusalem to be near her Palestinian grandmother and experience “doubled lives.”
 Nye eloquently describes the sense of displacement in moving between two cultures.
-The expatriate and the immigrant share many of the “both/and” qualities of interfaith children.
-But in Nye’s book, the protagonist is not only living in two worlds, but born into both of them as an interfaith child.
+Immigrants share many of the “both/and” qualities of interfaith children.
+But in Nye’s book, the protagonist is not only living in two cultures, but born into both of them as an interfaith child.

 Nye lovingly describes a family that is “half and half, like a carton of rich milk.”
 But she also includes moments of tension, and frustration.
 In one scene, Liyanna’s father tells her that Arab women don’t wear shorts, and Liyanna, a rebellious teen, mutters, “I’m just a half-half, woman-girl, Arab-American, a mixed breed like those wild characters that ride up on ponies in the cowboy movies…the half-breeds are always villains or rescuers, never anybody normal in between.”